CAR: Cross-Vehicle Kinodynamics Adaptation via Mobility Representation: Implementations

 \subsection{Vehicle Configurations and Datasets}

 We evaluate \our using the Verti-Bench simulator~\cite{xu2025verti}, where trajectories are generated for a heterogeneous fleet of vehicles.
 In our experiments, the physical configuration of each vehicle $v$ is represented as: $ \mathbf{c} = [\alpha_m, \mu_f, \alpha_s]^\top, $ where $\alpha_m$ denotes the chassis mass scaling ratio relative to the nominal mass in the simulator, $\mu_f$ is the rigid tire friction coefficient, and $\alpha_s$ represents the suspension spring stiffness scaling ratio relative to the nominal stiffness.
-The training fleet comprises eight vehicle configurations formed by selecting one out of two values for each parameter: $\alpha_m \in \{0.5, 4.0\}$, $\mu_f \in \{0.6, 0.9\}$, and $\alpha_s \in \{0.6, 1.8\}$.
+The training fleet comprises eight configurations sampled from continuous parameter ranges: $\alpha_m \in [0.5, 4.0]$, $\mu_f \in [0.6, 0.9]$, and $\alpha_s \in [0.6, 1.8]$.

 To collect training trajectories, each vehicle executes sinusoidal random exploration on flat terrain.
 Steering follows $\mathbf{u}_{\text{steer}}(t)=\sin(\omega_s t)$ with $\omega_s \sim \mathcal{U}(0.1, 0.5)$ Hz, combined with speed $\mathbf{u}_{\text{speed}}(t) = v_c + A\sin(\omega_v t)$, where $\omega_v \sim \mathcal{U}(0.1, 2.5)$ Hz.
 The speed amplitude $A$ and center velocity $v_c$ are determined such that the minimum speed lies in $\mathcal{U}(3, 4)$ m/s and maximum speed lies in $\mathcal{U}(8, 10)$ m/s.